Who We Are

 David Fontaine

-Chair of the Scientific Advisory Panel
+Chair of the Scientific Outreach Committee

 David and his wife, Lissa, lost home and health, due to water damage hidden in their home and exposure to multiple species of toxigenic mold.
 This was followed by a failed remediation, leaving them with a gutted, contaminated home.
 With few good options, they sold their distressed home with full disclosure and liquidated their salvageable belongings.
 They purchased a 36’ fifth-wheel RV, which has been their full-time home since 2018, while they travel with the seasons, treating with specialists along the way.